Fraser Mansion

-The Fraser Mansion is a building at 1701 20th Street NW, at the intersection of Connecticut Avenue, 20th Street, and R Street in the Dupont Circle neighborhood of Washington, D.C.
-Since its construction in 1890, the mansion has served as a private residence, a restaurant, a boarding house, the home of the Founding Church of Scientology, and—currently—the location of Scientology's National Affairs office.
+The Fraser Mansion is a building at 1701 20th Street NW, at the intersection of Connecticut Avenue, 20th Street, and R Street in the Dupont Circle neighborhood of Washington, D.C. constructed in 1890 to be the George S. Fraser mansion, it served as his private residence for five years, a restaurant, a boarding house, the home of the new Founding Church of Scientology, and—currently—the location of Scientology's National Affairs office.

 The mansion was listed on the National Register of Historic Places in 1975.

-Design, construction, and early use
+History

+George S. Fraser was a merchant born in 1830 in New York, he was the son of Alexander Fraser (farmer) and Ann Fraser.
+He became a successful merchant and in 1880's decided to build a mansion in Washington D.C. as his permanent house.

+Design and construction

-The mansion was designed by the architectural firm of Hornblower and Marshall in an early eclectic beaux arts style to serve as the home of New York merchant George S. Fraser.
+The mansion was designed by the architectural firm of Hornblower and Marshall in an early eclectic beaux arts style to serve as the home of George S. Fraser.

 The building is three stories tall with two basement levels and an attic.
 It is constructed of red brick and pink granite with a colonnaded entrance porch with balustraded deck, and a tiled, hipped roof.
 The interior was planned around a central open stair, with large, central halls on each floor.

+Fraser family residency

-It was constructed in 1890 at a cost of $75,000, more than ten times the cost of a typical Washington home at that time.
+The building was completed in 1890 at a cost of $75,000, more than ten times the cost of a typical Washington home at that time. and served as Fraser's residence from 1890 until his death in 1896.